In a World of Big Data, Time to Insight Matters.

 Centralized data preparation also avoids reproducing or synchronizing data every time another report is need.
 Performing this work with software from IRI, The CoSort Company, also avoids the cost of megavendor and VC-funded products that need higher license fees to pay their investors back; we do not.

 De-identify PII feeding BI and analytic applications with built-in, field-level anonymization functions like:

 Apply the function you need -- using data classes and rules -- based on appearance, reversibility, and authorization.

 Did You Also Know?

-The GUI for all IRI software products is free, built on Eclipse™, and supports:
+The free graphical IDE for job design across all IRI software products is called IRI Workbench.
+Built on Eclipse™, IRI Workbench supports:

-- job script (or flow) generation, with multipl modification methods
+- job script (or flow) generation with multiple modification methods

 - batch, remote, and HDFS execution

 - master data management